MAKE AN OFFER

 |

-Authentic old black and white gelatin print of the spanking new
+old black and white gelatin print of the spanking new battleship

-quarter.
-Indicative of its early period, NEVADA is shown
+Indicative of its early period, NEVADA is shown with her

 mainmast.
 Interestingly the ship’s forward main battery